Catley94/egs_client/README.md

 - 401/403 on Fab list: complete the auth flow first (GET /auth/start then POST /auth/complete with code).
 - No progress events in UI: ensure the UI opens /ws with the correct jobId used by the API call.
 - Engine launch fails: verify the paths in the Paths Config or environment variables (EGS_UNREAL_ENGINES_DIR etc.).

+FAQ / Notes
+- Where does AssetInfo.key_images come from?
+  - From the external crate egs_api.
+That crate calls the Epic Games Store/Fab HTTP APIs and deserializes the JSON payloads into its own types, including egs_api::api::types::asset_info::AssetInfo which has a key_images field (array of images per asset).
+  - This project does not build AssetInfo itself; it consumes what egs_api returns.
+When you request the Fab library, egs_api populates AssetInfo (including key_images) and we pass that through to the UI.
+  - See docs: https://docs.rs/egs-api/latest/egs_api/api/types/ and the AssetInfo/KeyImage types in that crate.

 License
 - See repository policy or add a LICENSE file as appropriate.